josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 ~~~~

 Let's walk through the output.
 Note that what we are calling the random effects (e.g. individuals in a repeated measures situation, classrooms in a
-students nested in classroom situation), Stata refers to as "groups" in much of the output.
+students nested in classroom situation), Stata refers to as "groups" in the top of the output.

 - You probably noticed how slow it is - at the very top, you'll see that the solution is arrived at iteratively.
 Recall that any regression model
   aside from OLS requires an iterative solution.